j4w8n/htmlfy/README.md

 # htmlfy
 HTML formatter yo!
 Prettify, minify and more!

 `htmlfy` is a fork of [html-formatter](https://github.com/uznam8x/html-formatter/tree/master).
-Most of the processing logic has been preserved, and full credit for that goes to the original author.
+A lot of the processing logic has been preserved, and full credit for that goes to the original author.
 I've made the following major enhancements.

 - Fully typed.
 - Converted to ESM.
 - Added configuration options.
 - Added support for custom HTML elements (web components)
 - Lots of refactoring.
-- Improved some of the processing logic.
+- Made it go brrr fast.

 ## Install